 Flight Certification Lead

-Jacob is the technical lead for Level 1 and also runs social media for UCA.
+Jacob is the technical lead for Level 1 and also runs the clubs social media.
 He is currently a 2nd year mechatronics student.
 In his spare time you will find him 3D printing and making personal projects.

 DR DAN ZHAO

 Zhao is an academic in the mechanical engineering department whose research focuses on propulsion,

 aeroacoustics and aerodynamics.
 He is also an AIAA associate fellow.

 Kessans is a lecturer in the UC College of Engineering's School of Product Design.
 As a biochemist

 and synthetic biologist with a passion for space exploration, Sarah is working to create solutions